 When will my Charter be shipped?

 - Your Charter should arrive approximately within one business quarter after you join.
-Please ensure your primary mailing address can accommodate an oversized, inflexible envelop so that your Charter is successfully delivered to you.
+Please ensure your primary mailing address can accommodate an oversized, inflexible envelope so that your Charter is successfully delivered to you.

 I lost/accidentally threw away/ruined my Charter.
 Can I get a scanned copy of the Charter?
 How can I order another copy of my Charter?

-- Since we do not keep copies of your Charter on file, it is not possible for us to provide you with a scanned copy If you would like to have your Charter reprinted for a fee, please email your request to firstname.lastname@example.org.
+- Since we do not keep copies of your Charter on file, it is not possible for us to provide you with a scanned copy.
+If you would like to have your Charter reprinted for a fee, please email your request to firstname.lastname@example.org.

 When can I start using the CAIA designation?

 - Once your Membership application is confirmed by an email sent to your primary email address, you have earned the right to use the CAIA designation.